 Easy Ways to Detect Air Leaks

-Doing everything you can to keep your home’s energy efficiency levels high is a no brainer.
-When you ensure your HVAC systems aren’t working harder than they have to, you’re not just saving energy, you’re saving money.
+Doing as much as possible to keep your home’s energy efficiency levels high is a given.
+When you ensure your HVAC systems aren’t working harder than necessary, you’re not just saving energy, you’re saving money.
 One of the ways your home could be losing significant efficiency is through air leaks around your home.

-A large number of leaks are from drafts entering through your windows or doors.
-These air leaks are fairly easy to identify, but air leakage can also be found in less obvious spaces around your home.
+The most common leaks are from drafts entering through your windows or doors.
+These air leaks are fairly easy to identify, but air leakage can also be found in less obvious spaces in your home.
 Use the suggestions below to do your own energy assessment.

 Inside your home

 First, you’ll want to look around your windows and doors.
-If they shake easily or you can see light coming in around the frame, they’re leaking and undoubtedly wasting energy and money, as well.
+If they shake easily or you can see light through spaces between the door and the frame, they’re leaking and undoubtedly wasting energy and money, as well.
 Seal them with caulk or weather-stripping to eliminate the leak.

 - Electrical outlets and light switches